 - The sponsor is responsible for submitting the request for the expert ethical opinion to the ‘Council on Ethics’, a subordinated organization within the Ministry of Health and Social Development, as part of the application for the clinical trial permit.

 - The principal investigator is responsible for submitting the request to the local (institutional affiliated) research ethics committee.

 - The process starts with compiling all the required documents and submitting them to (MOH) Ministry of Health Care and Social Development.

 - The Department of State Regulation of Drug Circulation checks the submitted documents for completeness and issues a written acceptance notification to the applicant within 5 working days.

 - The study application after a review of the completeness of the submission is forwarded to NEC (National Ethics Council) & (SCEMP) Scientific Center of Expertise of Medicines and Medical Devices or return if the application is lacking details or incomplete

 - Ethics Council (NEC) gives its opinion on the approval/rejection, and

 - Expert Organization (SCEMP) provides its expert inputs sourced from experts in CMC, toxicology, pharmacology, clinicians, etc.

-- If the application is approved by the concern bodies, it is forwarded to Ministry of Health Care and Social Development.
+- If the application is approved by the concerned bodies, it is forwarded to the Ministry of Health Care and Social Development.

-- Approved study is informed to the applicant.
+- An approved study is informed to the applicant.